**These posts often contain affiliate links. Please see our disclosure policy for details.**

 A look at 14 types of embroidery stitches in this basic embroidery stitch guide covering fill stitches, outline stitches, and more.

-You can learn one of the many types of embroidery stitches, and create a masterpiece you’ll be excited to frame and hang on your wall.
+You can learn one of the many types of embroidery stitches, and create a masterpiece you’ll be excited to frame and hang on your gallery wall.

 Now, imagine what kind of embroidery masterpieces you could create if you mastered all of these 14 different types of embroidery stitches?!